-An online reservation system’s most critical and sought after feature, by reservation software shoppers is ‘security’.
-It is crucial to have a secure system that protects both back end data of agents and sensitive data of customers and maintains integrity of the system.
+A secure online reservation system is the most critical and sought-after feature, by reservation software shoppers.
+It is crucial to have a security system that protects both the back-end data of agents, the sensitive data of customers and maintains the integrity of the system.

-A secure booking system protects your data against eavesdropping, corruption, masquerading and denial of service attacks by using a combination of Public Key Cryptography, Private Key Cryptography and Hash Function.
+- Security keys: A secure booking system protects your data against eavesdropping, corruption, masquerading, and denial of service attacks by using a combination of Public Key Cryptography, Private Key Cryptography, and Hash Function.
 In Private Key Cryptography, AES is selected as a private key to provide confidentiality for secret messages.
-Public Key Cryptography uses Elliptic Curve Cryptography to ensure authentication, integrity and non-repudiation service.
-Hash function uses SHA-256 in combination with Elliptical Curve Digital Signal to ensure integrity of messages.
-There is no major attack reported till now against SHA-256 hash function.
+Public Key Cryptography uses Elliptic Curve Cryptography to ensure authentication, integrity, and non-repudiation service.
+Hash function uses SHA-256 in combination with Elliptical Curve Digital Signal to ensure the integrity of messages.
+There haven’t been any major attacks reported against the SHA-256 hash function as of now.

-Daily scans to clean malware using AntiVirus software makes sure your systems are secure and you are protected against potentially dangerous attacks.
-No system or software is perfect but having an AntiVirus software adds a strong layer of security to your system.
+- Hacker safe: Daily scans to clean malware using AntiVirus software makes sure your systems are secure and you are protected against potentially dangerous attacks.
+No system or software is perfect but having AntiVirus software adds a strong layer of security to your system.

-Tokenization is the latest feature in an online reservation system.
-It ensures that a card data is never stored in a manner that it can be retrieved as the result of a breach or compromise.
+- Built-in tokenization: Tokenization is the latest feature in an online reservation system.
+It ensures that card data is never stored in a manner that it can be retrieved as the result of a breach or compromise.
 In the situation where card data needs to be saved, it is protected using encryption.

 To be compliant, you need to:

-3. Have an up-to-date antivirus software on all your systems.
+- Have up-to-date antivirus software on all your systems.

-4. Have administrative accounts for the management people in your business to your reservation system.
+- Have administrative accounts for the management people in your business to your booking solution.

-10. Pages that are members only, should be hidden from public, setting exclusiveness.
+- Have pages that are members only, should be hidden from the public, setting exclusiveness.